Best Practices for Dating As a Single Parent

 1. Wait a year.

-The wisest action to take for both you and your kids is to wait a full calendar year following the breakdown of your previous relationship before starting to date again.
+The wisest action for you and your kids is to wait a full calendar year following the breakdown of your previous relationship before starting to date again.
 People may feel a little adrift after a divorce, according to Laino.
-You give yourself the ability to find things that make you happy on your own time by getting engaged in activities that interest you.
+You can find things that make you happy on your own time by engaging in activities that interest you.
 Who knows, though?
-You could even come across someone who is also interested in those things.
+You could even come across someone also interested in those things.

 It’s critical to analyze what went wrong, how it could have affected you, and even how you might have contributed to the issue, advises Laino, especially if you’re leaving an unhealthy relationship.
-If not, you’ll merely bring those problems into your subsequent relationships, which will probably result in the same amount of stress and tension.
+If not, you’ll merely bring those problems into your subsequent relationships, probably resulting in the same stress and tension.

 3. Let go of guilt.